 In the last few months, there’s been an enormous amount written on this subject, all by people much smarter than I. So, instead of weighing in on the issue, which would be me parroting the most intelligent things I’ve read in the last three months, I want to share with you a must-read list.
 It’s got information from (hopefully) all sides of the debate, and I’ll throw in a choice quote or two from each one.

 They’re all worth reading in full because for better or for worse, the way we think, act, and live is fundamentally changing – and quickly.

 Does the Internet Make You Smarter? – The Wall Street Journal

 We are living through a similar explosion of publishing capability today, where digital media link over a billion people into the same network.
-This linking together in turn lets us tap our cognitive surplus, the trillion hours a year of free time the educated population of the planet has to spend doing things they care about.
-In the 20th century, the bulk of that time was spent watching television, but our cognitive surplus is so enormous that diverting even a tiny fraction of time from consumption to participation can create enormous positive effects.
+This linking together, in turn, lets us tap our cognitive surplus, the trillion hours a year of the free time the educated population of the planet has to spend doing things they care about.
+In the 20th century, the bulk of that time was spent watching television, but our cognitive surplus is so enormous that diverting even a tiny fraction of time from consumption to participation can create substantial positive effects.

 Does the Internet Make You Dumber? – The Wall Street Journal